-Everyone feels sad now and again, but some people experience a severe unhappiness that interferes with everyday life, known as depression.
+Everyone feels sad now and again, but some people experience severe unhappiness that interferes with everyday life.
+This is known as depression.

 Depression affects men and women of all ages, including children, and can be described as feeling sad, blue, unhappy, miserable or down in the dumps.
 While no one knows the exact cause of depression, many researchers believe depression is caused by a chemical imbalance in the brain that may be hereditary or triggered by the events in a person’s life.
 However, the condition may also occur in those with no family history.

-According to the National Institutes of Health, the depression symptoms include the following:
+According to the National Institutes of Health, warning signs and symptoms of depression may include:

-If you think you or someone you know may have depression, contact us for a free psychiatric assessment.
+If you think you or someone you know may have depression, contact us for a no-cost, confidential assessment.

 For more information on depression, visit the National Institutes of Health.

 Talking with one of the mental health professionals at our treatment center could help answer your questions.
 Our team wants to identify how we may be able to help you or your loved one improve daily life with our mental health services.
 We offer no-cost, confidential assessments 24 hours a day, 7 days a week.
 Call 512-544-5253.

 Our inpatient and outpatient programs can help individuals deal with mental illness or behavioral health issues whether they’re suffering from depression, anxiety or other disorders.
 If you are currently experiencing an emergency, please dial 911 or go to the nearest emergency room.